-Paul Fishwick, Ph.D., Computer and Information Scientist Tim Hall, Ph.D., Meteorologist Mark Johnson, Ph.D., Statistician, Team Leader Stu Mathewson, FCAS, MAAA, Actuary Greg McLellan, P.E., Structural Engineer Donna Sirmons, Staff followed the on-site review process as detailed in the Report of Activities and the remote review procedures adopted by the Commission at their December 10, 2020 meeting.
+Paul Fishwick, Ph.D., Computer and Information Scientist Tim Hall, Ph.D., Meteorologist Mark Johnson, Ph.D., Statistician, Team Leader Stu Mathewson, FCAS, MAAA, Actuary Masoud Zadeh, Ph.D., P.E., Structural Engineer Donna Sirmons, Staff Due to the COVID-19 pandemic and State Board of Administration travel restrictions, the Professional Team conducted the review remotely rather than on-site.
+The remote review followed the on-site review process as detailed in the Report of Activities and the remote review procedures adopted by the Commission at their December 10, 2020 meeting.